k12345663/studio/PROJECT_REPORT.md

 **Key Directories & Files:**

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
 It handles state for the job description, candidate resume, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
+The initial welcome screen does not display a placeholder image.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
     *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit.
 The prompt instructs the AI to *critically analyze and synthesize all provided user inputs* (Job Description, Candidate Resume, Candidate Experience Context).
 It generates questions with categories (Technical/Non-Technical), a 5-level difficulty, model answers (3-4 concise, judgeable bullet points explicitly referencing JD/resume/context, serving as general examples of strong answers), suggested estimated times, and a scoring rubric with criteria explicitly referencing key phrases from all provided inputs for a broad yet deeply contextual evaluation.
     *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit.
 The prompt emphasizes *thorough analysis of all inputs including recruiter edits*.
-It ensures model answers adhere to the 3-4 bullet point format and contextual referencing, and rubric criteria maintain deep contextual relevance.
+It ensures model answers adhere to the 3-4 bullet point format and contextual referencing (serving as general examples of strong answers), and rubric criteria maintain deep contextual relevance.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin and configures the default model.
 *   **`src/components/interview-kit/`**: Houses all components related to displaying and editing the interview kit:
     *   `JobDescriptionForm.tsx`: For user input of the job description (text-based), candidate resume (text-based, optional), and optional candidate experience context.